2silver/docker-training/docs/dockerfiles.md

 ### Check Build Order

-Let's take a simple example with a Python application:
+Let's take a example with a Python application:

 ``` docker
 FROM python:3.7.0-alpine3.8